Table of Contents

 How Dangerous is Lean?

-As the drug is consumed, a tolerance builds, and higher and higher doses are needed to feel similar effects.
+As people consume the drug, they build a tolerance, and they need higher and higher doses to feel similar effects.
 The promethazine can double the amount of codeine that affects the body.
 Also, by consuming the cough syrup with a carbonated drink, the body absorbs even more of the drug.

-There is also a major risk for addiction.
-Like most opiates, the consumption of codeine can lead to chemical dependency as the body’s central nervous system stops producing painkillers or endorphins on its own.
+This happens because the body stops making its own painkillers or endorphins.
 These unused nerve cells degenerate, and the body is no longer producing its own painkillers.
 When an addicted user wants to quit, the process is not simple; it often means a painful withdrawal period.

 The consumption of the street drug lean or other prescription cough syrup when not medically necessary is dangerous.
 The use of drink mixtures like lean, sizzurp, or syrup to get high means risking injury, addiction, or even death.